-Are you looking to purchase commercial property or a residential home?
+Are you looking to purchase a commercial property or a residential home?
 Regarding financing, substantial differences between commercial and residential mortgages need to be considered.

 In this guide, we will explore the differences between commercial and residential mortgages so that you can decide which is best for your needs.
 In addition, we will discuss eligibility requirements, loan terms, and rates.